team-telnyx/telnyx-webrtc-ios/README.md

   }

 ```
-Subsequently, when the user clicks on the End and Accept or Decline Button, you will need to determine which og these buttons was clicked.
+Subsequently, when the user clicks on the End and Accept or Decline Button, you will need to determine which of these buttons was clicked.
 You can do that as follows:

 ```Swift